evryfs/helm-charts/charts/dependency-track/README.md

 Therefore as of release 4.2.1, these PRs have not yet been released.

 ## Configuration
 PostgreSQL is enabled by default.
+In conjunction with PostgreSQL, by default in initContainer `wait-for-db` is enabled and configured to check the database is up before the frontend and backend are started.

+If this is not required, it can be disabled via `--set apiserver.initContainers.enabled=false --set frontend.initContainers.enabled=false` at install time.

 See [values.yaml](values.yaml) for configuration parameters.